 1. Master Forward Pressure

 In your shadowboxing, practice closing distance constantly.
 After every combination, take a step forward.
-Never let your imaginary opponent breathe.

 2. Work Your Angles